ankane/blazer/README.md

 ### 2.4.4

-Due to a bug, newly forked queries stopped appearing on the home page when archiving was enabled.
+Due to a bug, some newly forked queries stopped appearing on the home page when archiving was enabled.
 To restore them, run:

 ```ruby
 Blazer::Query.where(status: nil).update_all(status: "active")